 What are the duties of a chaperone?

 Remember your responsibility is to the child's well-being not the Production Company.
 During the intervals between performing and rehearsing, you will be required to occupy the child with a variety of activities.
+Think about what would be suitable for children of varying ages.
+You should never allow older children to watch or take care of younger children, in any circumstances.

 It is your duty to ensure that the Licensing regulations are upheld at all times.
 You will need to have a good knowledge of the regulations and where to go to for advice.